 Scene changes

-In this section, you will find details on changing scenes in the AlchemyBow.Core framework.
+In this section, you will find details on how to change scenes in the AlchemyBow.Core framework.

 ?
-The reason is to discourage you from referring to instances of the CoreController because it creates inconspicuous circular dependecies (the controller uses modules that directly or indirectly use the controller).
+The reason for this is to discourage direct references to instances of the CoreController, as doing so can create subtle circular dependencies (the controller uses modules, which in turn directly or indirectly reference the controller).

-An easy way to trigger scene changes is to create a mediator object.
+A simple and effective way to trigger scene changes is by using a mediator object.
 For example:

 public class GameSceneTrigger